k0sproject/k0smotron/docs/update/update-capi-cluster.md

 k0smotron uses [k0s autopilot](https://docs.k0sproject.io/stable/autopilot/)
 to seamlessly update the k0s version on the control plane **in-place**.

-k0smotron does not deploy new machines for the new nodes to make the control plane upgrade process faster by avoiding the need to spin up and configure the new machine, and safer by keeping any data on the machine secure.
+k0smotron does not recycle new machines for the new nodes to make the control plane upgrade process faster by avoiding the need to spin up and configure the new machine, and safer by keeping any data on the machine safe.
 This differs from the usual Cluster API workflow, where deploying the new control plane is followed by decommissioning of the old one.

 ## Updating the control plane

-1. Localize the configuration of deployed k0smotron cluster in your repository.
+1. Check the configuration of deployed k0smotron cluster in your repository.
 For example:

     ```yaml
     apiVersion: cluster.x-k8s.io/v1beta1